zhanxw/rvtests/README.md

 **NOTE:** to use “`--pheno-name`”, the  header line must starts with “`fid iid`” as PLINK requires.

 In phenotype file, missing values can be denoted by NA or any non-numeric values.
 Individuals with missing phenotypes will be automatically dropped from subsequent association analysis.
 For each missing phenotype value, a warning will be generated and recorded in the log file.

+When the phenotype values are only 0, 1 and 2, rvtests will automatically treat it as binary traits.
+However, if you want to treat it as continuous trait, please use "`--qtl`" option.

 ## Covariate file